-More than 2,500 educators from over 100 Texas school districts and charter schools have completed the UTeach Blended Learning Course.
+More than 3,000 educators from more than 100 Texas school districts and charter schools have completed the UTeach Blended Learning Course.
 New cohorts begin monthly.

 Contact us about upcoming 30-minute webinars where you can get an overview of the professional development and ask questions.

 Earn your UTeach Blended Learning designation.
 You'll create blended learning activities to implement in your own classrooms, receive individualized feedback on your work products, and participate in collaborative discussions.

 The purpose of this advanced course is to discover how aspects of the T-TESS Domains and Dimensions evaluation tool can be applied to blended learning.
 Furthermore, the course uses the International Society for Technology in Education (ISTE) 2017 Standards for Educators to challenge you to rethink traditional teaching approaches, promote collaboration with peers, and deepen knowledge of blended learning practices.

 This course is designed to support leaders and instructional coaches who are advocating for blended learning at their campus and district.
 Build upon the foundation of the first UTeach blended learning course in order to help you support your blended learning teachers.
 The course focuses on:

 - Implementation and support of best blended learning practices.